Edarem: YouTube fame

 In 2006, he created an account on YouTube, using the pseudonym Edarem, and posted 130 videos of himself online, featuring him undertaking "strange antics" and lipsynching to songs such as Roy Orbison's "Oh, Pretty Woman".
-The uploaded videos became popular with viewers around the world, receiving hundreds of thousands of views, and turning Muscare into an "internet sensation".
+The uploaded videos became popular with viewers, receiving hundreds of thousands of views, and turning Muscare into an "internet sensation".

 In 2007, Muscare moved out of his home in Florida, claiming he had suffered harassment from neighbors who had learned he was on the sex offenders' registry.
 He relocated to Orangeburg, South Carolina where, although he was legally required to inform the local authorities about his status as a former sex offender, he neglected to do so, fearing that he would be persecuted by angry neighbors if they found out about his criminal past.
 He then appeared on a television show in Orlando, in which he argued for sex offenders being given a second chance in society, and also stated that he refused to inform the local authorities about his former crime as he feared for his safety.
 Upon seeing this show, South Carolina police learned that he had moved into their state, and issued a warrant for his arrest.
 Officers came to his house on May 1, 2009, where they confiscated his alcohol and computer, using the justification that under South Carolina law anyone with a previous conviction for sex offences is forbidden from owning either of these.
 He agreed to allow his computer to be inspected without notice, and it was found to contain no illegal material.
 Rather than being sent to prison for not informing the authorities about his earlier conviction, he was placed on five-year probation, one of the conditions for which was that he was forbidden from owning a computer without permission.